Soft and Chewy Salted Buttered Pretzels are super easy to make and way better than anything you can find at the mall!

 - Add 3 TBSP of oil and salt.
 Using the dough hook, add in the flour a cup at a time on low speed until combined.
 Increase the speed to medium and knead the dough until the dough is smooth and pulls away from the sides of the bowl, about 4 minutes.

 - Remove the dough from the bowl and pour remaining 1 TBSP oil into the same bowl.
 Form the dough into a ball and place it back into the bowl.
 Turn to coat with oil.
 Cover with a towel or plastic wrap and place in a warm place for 1 hour or until double in size.

 - Preheat oven to 425 degrees.
-In a large pot bring the 10 cups of water and baking soda to a boil.
+In a large pot bring the 8 cups of water.

 - Using a knife or pizza cutter, divide the dough into 8 equal pieces.
 Roll one piece into a large rope and *twist into a pretzel.
 Pinch the ends to the bottom of the pretzel.
 Repeat with remaining pieces.
+Add the baking soda to the boiling water and give it a little stir.
 Boil the pretzels, two at a time in the water solution for 45 seconds.
 Drain with a slotted spoon and place onto a parchment lined baking sheet.

 - Once all boiled, beat together egg and 1 TBSP water and brush over the tops.
 Generously sprinkle with salt.
 Bake for 16-20 minutes or until golden brown.
 Remove from oven and immediately brush with melted butter.
 Serve warm.

 The ONLY way to make these better is to dip them in homemade pizza sauce.
 Seriously.